bignerdranch/why_elixir/README.md

 This strategy not only means less work for the Erlang VM, but less work for the operating system, as it can often [get those repeated header and footer strings from CPU cache instead of RAM](http://stackoverflow.com/questions/37167918/does-calling-writev-repeatedly-with-the-same-memory-address-allow-hardware-cac).

+There are [a growing number of companies using Elixir](https://github.com/doomspork/elixir-companies) - eg, Pinterest [says](https://engineering.pinterest.com/blog/introducing-new-open-source-tools-elixir-community):

+> So, we like Elixir and have seen some pretty big wins with it.
+The system that manages rate limits for both the Pinterest API and Ads API is built in Elixir.
+Its 50 percent response time is around 500 microseconds with a 90 percent response time of 800 microseconds.
+Yes, microseconds.
+> We’ve also seen an improvement in code clarity.
+We’re converting our notifications system from Java to Elixir.
+The Java version used an Actor system and weighed in at around 10,000 lines of code.
+The new Elixir system has shrunk this to around 1000 lines.
+The Elixir based system is also faster and more consistent than the Java one and runs on half the number of servers.

 ## Scalability

 The Erlang VM's model of concurrency is great for multi-core CPUs, but it was created before they existed.